 From the cold air on your face to the snow under your skis, skiing is equal parts invigorating and exhilarating.
-Mastery requires patience, dedication, skill.
+Mastery requires patience, dedication, and skill.
 If you love to ski, the mountains in Europe are a great place to test your abilities.

 If you are planning a ski vacation – or simply searching for a relaxing retreat in a cozy lodge – then these are the best ski resorts in Europe in which to enjoy your next trip.

 French ski resorts